BOARD OF DIRECTORS - BIOS

 ROBERTA C. BROOKS

-Personal: Currently married to Billy McDonald and between them has four grown sons.
-Two in Bay Area, one in Florida with grandson, and one in San Diego.
+Personal: Currently married to Billy McDonald and between them has four grown sons and four grandchildren.
 Long time resident of Berkeley.

 Freight Connection: Attended many concerts at both old and new Freight.
 Also, was part of Girlfriendz, a vocal group directed by Ellen Robinson.
 Girlfriendz was the lead group at Open Mic on two occasions.